tosifAN/privacy_sherlock/README.md

 ### Features

-- **MySQL Data Loading**: Connect to a MySQL database and load data via a SQL query.
+- **MySQL Data Loading**: Connect to a MySQL database and load data.
-- **Amazon S3 Data Loading**: Connect to an Amazon S3 bucket and load CSV files.
+- **Amazon S3 Data Loading**: Connect to an Amazon S3 bucket and load files.
-- **MongoDB Data Loading**: Connect to a MongoDB instance, load data from a specific collection.
+- **MongoDB Data Loading**: Connect to a MongoDB instance, load data from a specific database.
 - **PII Detection**: Detect PII using regular expressions (e.g., email, PAN, Aadhaar, credit card numbers).
 - **PII Classification**: Classify the detected PII into categories like **financial** and **personal**.
-- **Data Visualization**: Visualize the PII classification with an interactive pie chart.
+- **Data Visualization**: Visualize the PII classification with an interactive bar graph.

 ### Technologies Used